Vishnuprasath18/CSV-to-DynamoDB/README.md

 Bucket: csv-upload-bucket.
 Event type: "PUT" (when a file is uploaded).
 Click "Add".

 🛠 Step 7: Upload a CSV file to S3

-Open your csv-upload-bucket in the S3 console.
-Click "Upload" → Select a CSV file like this: csv
-Copy
-Edit
-name,email
-Alice,alice@example.com
-Bob,bob@example.com
-Charlie,charlie@example.com
-Click "Upload".
+sample.csv

 🛠 Step 8: Check DynamoDB

 Go back to the CSVDataTable in the DynamoDB Console.
 Click "Explore table items".
 You should see each row from the CSV file inserted as an item.

 🛠 Step 9: (Optional) Clean up resources

 Delete the S3 bucket.